microsoft-partner-solutions-ai/MLOps-Spam-Classification-Hack/Challenges/Challenge-02.md

 ## Success criteria

 - An end-to-end `Build` pipeline in Azure DevOps.
-- Forecasting model registered with the Azure ML Model Registry.
+- Spam Classification model registered with the Azure ML Model Registry.

 ## Tips